 When I traveled to Mexico, it was my first attempt packing for an international trip in just a daybag.
 Although that’s pretty extreme, not having a ton of luggage made travel around Mexico much easier.
 My partner and I were able to walk from the bus station to our hotel in Oaxaca City, skip baggage check lines at the Mexico City airport, and generally felt less like tourists.
 Although, yes, it raised some suspicion at customs in the U.S., packing light on our trip to Mexico saved us a lot of hassle.

-If you’re wondering what to pack for Mexico — whether it’s to Punta Cana or San Cristobal — below is a Mexico packing list based on ours.
+If you’re wondering what to pack for Mexico — whether it’s to Cabo San Lucas or San Cristobal — below is a Mexico packing list based on ours.
 We traveled through Mexico City, Oaxaca, and the coast so we needed to be just as prepared to battle mosquitos by the beach as we were for Oaxaca City’s cooler nights.
 This Mexico packing list can be adapted to any destination in the country.

 Shorts or Skirt